marcossgonzalez/marcossgonzalez/README.md

-# 👋 Hi, I’m @marcossgonzalez, I used to have another github @marknkw, but that was made to administrate back-end projects.
-Now I want to learn things from 0:
+# 👋 Hi, I’m @marcossgonzalez, I used to have another github @marknkw, but that was made to use as repository to personal back-end projects.
+Now I want to learn things from 0 and keep things clean:
 - I'm currently interested 👀 on learning the front-end side of programming and to get back on track with back-end development
 - Now I intend to learn 🌱 front-end and collaborate with this community.
 -  You can reach me at :e-mail: marcos.s.gonzalezjr@outlook.com